paulfioravanti/paulfioravanti.github.io/_posts/2018-10-18-starting-stenography-with-an-ergodox.md

 > - The codes would seem to only work with the [TX Bolt][] steno protocol (which, at least for me, resulted in incorrect key press processing, but more about that later as well...)
+>
+> **UPDATE 28-04-2019**: The issue with TX Bolt is [now fixed][qmk/qmk_firmware #5229], and the [current QMK Ergodox EZ steno configuration][QMK Ergodox EZ Steno Configuration Current] does [now use QMK's built-in support for stenography][qmk/qmk_firmware #5220].
+I may be biased, but I think the rest of this post still has value, with the added benefit of now having less configuration to do if you decide to adapt QMK's current Ergodox steno configuration for your own needs.

 ## N-Key Rollover